-In addition to vessel berthing, no vehicles will be permitted on to the wharf at any time unless working, such as; ship’s agent, MPI dog vehicle (will be parked in a designated area), transport operators, delivery vehicles permitted one at a time authorised by the Cruise Co-ordinator or Duty PFSO.
+In addition to vessel berthing, no vehicles will be permitted on to the wharf at any time unless working, such as; transport operators, delivery vehicles permitted one at a time authorised by the Cruise Ship Coordinator or Duty PFSO.
 Please note this pertains to Cruise Ship business only.

-All persons not involved in the ship’s arrival operation, but who are required to board the vessel prior to the vessel being cleared (Govt. officials) shall wait inside the Cruise Pavilion until the wharf has been cleared by Lines crew and crane/side-loader operators and the sign has been removed.
+All persons not involved in the ship’s arrival operation, but who are required to board the vessel prior to the vessel being cleared (Govt. officials) shall wait inside the Cruise Terminal until the wharf has been cleared by Lines crew and crane/side-loader operators.

-All vehicle access for Cruise Ships, except for buses, will be via the side gate at the Pavilion or through A shed, at the discretion of the Cruise Co-ordinator or the Duty PFSO.
+All vehicle access for Cruise Ships, except for buses, will be via the side gate at the Cruise Terminal or through A shed, at the discretion of the Cruise Ship Coordinator or the Duty PFSO.
 The only vehicles through the Terminal Gate will be Titan Cranes and EMERGENCY services with the exception being traffic being redirected due to the Ovation of the Seas’ deployment of a breast line.

-Holding area for people, when vessel in berthed on the Container Terminal remains the Cruise Pavilion.
+Holding area for people, when vessel in berthed on the Container Terminal remains the Cruise Terminal.

 Vehicle access will remain restricted outside the main doors until the all clear is given.